This blog post was updated on August 6, 2021.

-So if you’re thinking about a luxury getaway in the Caribbean, but are conscious of the fact that luxury accommodations can take a toll on the environment, why not consider Anse Chastanet or it’s sister property Jade Mountain?
+So if you’re thinking about booking cheap flights in August for a luxury getaway in the Caribbean, but are conscious of the fact that luxury accommodations can take a toll on the environment, why not consider Anse Chastanet or it’s sister property Jade Mountain?
 You can rest easy knowing that your stay is actually having a positive impact in the environment and making a difference to the lives of many in this beautiful community.

 The author of this post has either a relationship with or received other compensation from the product or service providers that are featured in this writing.